anthonyozerov/website/thoughts/trust-in-media/media.md

 *Russia’s first visible action came later Thursday, when Russian authorities ordered the closure of the Anglo-American School of Moscow, a US official briefed on the matter said.
 The order from the Russian government closes the school, which serves children of US, British and Canadian embassy personnel, to US and foreign nationals.*

 This was, in fact, my school.
-The article quickly circulated around the schools community of expats, diplomats, Russians, and us, their kids.
+The article quickly circulated around the school's community of expats, diplomats, Russians, and us, their kids.
 We were thrown into uncertainty about our academic futures.
 Where would we finish the school year?
 Where would we go?
 This promised to tear apart the whole community.

 Notably, the article lacked qualifications like "CNN was unable to independently verify this information."